 - The model's descriptions are mostly defined in terms of "projects", because much conservation work is done within the context of a project.
-However, the descriptions are seen as broadly relevant for higher-level groupings or projects into programs or portfolios, and for "non-project" work conducted in support of conservation actions, such as on-going advocacy. - The levels are not strictly additive, but in general terms, performance at the higher levels cannot be sustained unless the key features of the lower levels are in place and functioning well.
-Each maturity level forms a necessary foundation for the next level experience with other models suggests that trying to skip levels is usually counterproductive in the long run. - The model can be used at various scopes, from the whole organisation through to individual regions or programs.
-It is least effective at detailed levels such as individual teams or projects; these levels overlook the cross-organisational characteristics that are key to high performance. - Level 5 is not necessarily the right target for all organisations; for many, Level 3 or 4 might be quite adequate for their circumstances; the effort required to reach the highest levels may be disproportionate to the potential outcome, and it may not be necessary for the organisation's needs.
+However, the descriptions are broadly relevant for higher-level groupings of projects into programs or portfolios, and for "non-project" work conducted in support of conservation actions, such as on-going advocacy. - The levels are not strictly additive, but in general terms, performance at the higher levels of maturity cannot be sustained unless the key features of the lower levels are in place and functioning well.
+Each maturity level forms a necessary foundation for the next level - experience with Maturity Models in other industries suggests that trying to skip levels is usually counterproductive in the long run. - The model can be used at various scopes, from individual programs or geographic regions through to the whole organisation.
+It is least effective at detailed levels such as individual teams or projects; these levels overlook the cross-organisational characteristics that are key to high performance.

+- Level 5 is not necessarily the right target for all organisations or all processes; for many, Level 3 or 4 might be quite adequate for their circumstances; the effort required to reach the highest levels may be disproportionate to the potential benefits.
 For example, a small NGO managing a few projects does not need the sophisticated portfolio management capabilities of the higher levels.
-Other Models warn of "Level fever", where attaining the maturity level becomes more important than achieving the business benefits that come from improved practices. - Achieving a particular Level is never "finished"; there is continual change in the organisation's external environment and internal capabilities, so constant effort and awareness is generally required to maintain performance at a particular level.
-Level 5 is the maturity level most capable of helping organizations to maintain performance; at this level change management and continual improvement has become a standard part of the culture.
+Other Maturity Models warn of "Level fever", where attaining the higher maturity level becomes more important than achieving the business benefits that come from improved practices. - Achieving a particular Level is never "finished"; there is continual change in the organisation's external environment and internal capabilities, so constant effort and awareness is generally required to maintain performance at a particular level.
+Level 5 is the maturity level most capable of helping organizations to maintain performance; at this level change management and continual improvement have become standard attributes of the organisation's culture. - This version of the model is in the early stages of development; it will be refined over time based on insights from the organisations using it.